KerasKorea/KerasObjectDetector/Object_detection_tutorial_by_keras_API.md

 __Object Detection__ is one of the most popular computer vision technologies in many areas.(Face detection, Self-driving car etc) Recently, __Deep Learning__ technology has greatly influenced the Object Detection field, such as accuracy, performance improvement.
 There are several popular deep learning algorithms. __Faster R-CNN(2015)__, __YOLO (2015)__, __SSD(2016)__ and __RetinaNet(2017)__.
 In this tutorial, we will  __SSD(2016)__ to learn what object detection is.

-#### _Why and what is SSD (Single Shot MultiBox Dectector)?_
+#### a) _Why and what is SSD (Single Shot MultiBox Dectector)?_

 <p align="center">
     <img id="Object Dectection Model Flow" width="500" height="270" src="https://raw.githubusercontent.com/hoya012/deep_learning_object_detection/master/assets/deep_learning_object_detection_history.PNG"/>
 </p>

 In the image above, the models marked by red showed excellent result at object detection field.
-Among those models, the reasons for selecting SSD in this tutorial are
+Among these models, the reasons for selecting SSD are
  - **Fast training** (SSD is 1 stage method and use convolution layer at `Extra Feature Layers`)
  - **Getting high detection accuracy** (SSD produce predictions of diffenrent scales from multiple scale feature maps)

-So, Let's look at the SSD model structure.
+So, This tutorial use SSD model structure.
+Object detection need 3 essential factors that are `Input image data`, `Object class in input image` and `Offset(ex. x,y,w,h) of object`.
+Let's look at these factors and understand SSD.

 <p align="center">
     <img id="SSD model structure" width="500" height="270" src="./res/ssd_structure_img.JPG/"/>
 </p>

-First, Look at SSD structure image above.
-The SSD consists of VGG16 and Extra feature layers and uses input images(300 x 300 x 3).
+First, The SSD basically consists of VGG16, which is pre-trained on the ILSVRC CLS-LOC datset, and `Extra Feature Layers` and uses input images(300 x 300 x 3).
+VGG16 part has base network only until `conv4_3` and attached extra feature layers that give multi-feature maps.

-#### _What Dataset use this tutorial?_
+#### b) _What Dataset use this tutorial?_

 <p align="center">
     <img width="510" height="276" src = "./res/pascal_2012_img.JPG"/>